 Parents receive written reports at the end of Michaelmas, Hilary and Trinity terms.
 In addition to more formal Parents’ Evenings, parents are encouraged to discuss with teaching staff their son's progress on a frequent basis and, where possible, to take part in many school-related activities.

-From Year 3, boys sit end-of-term assessments in the Michaelmas and Trinity terms.
+From Year 5, boys sit assessments in the Michaelmas and Trinity terms.
 Younger pupils are tested in English and Maths only, and more formal exams are introduced gradually all the way up to Year 8, when pupils take mock exams in Michaelmas and Hilary to prepare them for their senior school entrance exams.

 In addition, Grades Cards are issued throughout the School year.
 These cards offer a brief record and review of academic attainment and application during shorter periods of time and occur up to twice per half term.
 They offer an opportunity for pupils, teachers and parents to consider progress in, and attitudes towards, studies.